Luigi Cadorna: First World War

+Three more smaller battles were fought on the Isonzo in 1916 (the seventh from 14 to 17 September, the eighth from 10 to 12 October, the ninth from 1 to 4 November).
+With the arrival of winter, operations ceased along almost the entire front from the Stelvio to the sea.
+The first months of 1917 were marked by severe weather, particularly in Carnia and Cadore, with heavy snowfall.
+Operational activity on both sides was limited to artillery duels and small raids to maintain offensive spirit.
+In spring, Cadorna ordered the resumption of fighting.
+His tenth offensive was fought from 12 to 28 May, during which the Italian army captured the Kuk-Vodice area.
+In August, Cadorna ordered the start of the Eleventh Battle, which allowed the Italian army to break through Austrian lines in the Bainsizza plateau and advance for 10-12 kms.
+About 6 million artillery shells were fired on the infantry of both armies, and more than 38% of Austrian guns were put out of action.
+Fearing that they would lose Trieste in case of another Italian offensive, the Austrians requested support from their German ally to launch a preemptive attack.

-On 24 October 1917, a combined Austro-Hungarian/German army struck across the Isonzo at Kobarid (called Caporetto in Italian) and by 12 November had advanced all the way to the Piave River.
-Cadorna's disposition of most of his troops far forward, with little defence in depth, contributed greatly to the Defeat at Caporetto; but graver still were the responsibilities of other officers, notably Pietro Badoglio, then corps commander in a sector overrun by the Austro-German attack.
-Cadorna himself had been on leave for most of October and his immediate subordinate was seriously ill.
+On 24 October 1917, a combined Austro-Hungarian/German army struck across the Isonzo at Kobarid (called Caporetto in Italian), and by 12 November, it had advanced all the way to the Piave River.
+Cadorna's disposition of most of his troops far forward, with little defence in depth, which contributed greatly to the Italian defeat at the Battle of Caporetto; a responsibility also lying with other officers such as Luigi Capello, commander of the 2nd Army, and Pietro Badoglio, who was the corps commander in a sector overrun by the Austro-German attack.
+Cadorna himself had been on leave for most of October, and his immediate subordinate was seriously ill.

 The Italian Army retreated in disarray and seemed on the verge of total collapse; 275,000 soldiers were captured.
-Italy's allies Britain and France insisted on the dismissal of Cadorna (the General was relieved of command on 9 November 1917) and sent eleven divisions to reinforce the Italian front.
-However, these troops played no role in stemming the advancing Germans and Austro-Hungarians, because they were deployed on the Mincio River, some 97 kilometres (60 mi) behind the Piave, as the British and French strategists did not believe the Piave line could be held.
+On November 7, the Italian king and government dismissed Luigi Cadorna as Chief of Staff the Italian Army; Italy's allies Britain and France had also insisted on the dismissal of Cadorna and sent eleven divisions to reinforce the Italian front.
+However, those troops played no role in stemming the advancing Germans and Austro-Hungarians because they were deployed on the Mincio River, some 97 kilometres (60 mi) behind the Piave, as the British and French strategists did not believe the Piave line could be held.